kachick/chawan/doc/architecture.md

 * CSS was designed for pixel-based displays, not for character-based ones.
 So we have to round a lot, and sometimes this goes wrong.
-* In the past years, websites have finally started using flexbox and grid, and we have neither, so things look very ugly.
+* In the past years, websites have finally started using grid, and we don't have it, so those websites look very ugly.
 * Even what we do have has plenty of bugs.
 (Sad.)
 * It's slow on large documents, because we don't have partial layouting capabilities.